 Though typically harmless, Legionella bacteria can be deadly when it causes Legionnaires’ disease, a pneumonia-like lung infection.
 The elderly and people with weakened immune systems are the most susceptible to the disease, yet there isn’t much research to show whether Legionella bacteria may be found in respiratory care devices.

-Their research project is a collaboration with Boise State University departments of community and environmental health, respiratory care, the Idaho Department of Health and Welfare, and the Idaho Bureau of Labs.
+Their research project is a collaboration with Boise State University departments of community and environmental health, respiratory care, and the Bureau of Communicable Disease Prevention and Bureau of Laboratories in the Idaho Division of Public Health.

-Since Idaho Department of Health and Welfare and the Idaho Bureau of Labs had set aside financial resources to support this research, the project has been cost-free for Boise State.
+Since the Idaho Bureau of Laboratories had set aside financial resources to support this research, the project has been cost-free for Boise State.

 “It’s really been mutually beneficial,” Nutting said of the collaboration.